MituuZ/snappy/readme.md

 # Snappy
 Training tool for string and file manipulation used for picoCTF.
 Written in Rust by someone who doesn't yet know how to write Rust.

+Contains full answers to some challenges, so be warned.
+No extensive comments or documentation.

 ## Creating executable
 To make calling the program easy, you should build the executable and have it in your path.
 This way you can call it from anywhere.